indigotech/taq-github-bot/src/data/local/github/tracks-react/track-3/steps/step-2.md

   - Minimum of 7 characters
   - Should have at least one digit and one letter

-All these validations should be triggered when the user taps the submit button, showing message errors accordingly.
+All these validations should be triggered when the user taps the submit button, showing error messages accordingly.

 Once you've done, open a PR.